 Most common things to look out for on pet's paws:

 - Bumps and lumps

 - Corns (Keratomas and Hyperkeratosis)

 Regular paw checks are also beneficial for desensitizing your dog to having their paws handled.
-This makes nail trims and paw injuries much less traumatic for both of you.
+This makes nail trimming and paw injuries much less traumatic for both of you.

-Once you know what your dog’s paws look and feel like when they’re healthy, check them frequently.
+Once you know what healthy dog paws look and feel like, check them frequently.
 At least once a week do a full check for lumps and bumps, as well as cuts and scrapes.
 I find that the easiest way to do this is during weekly grooming sessions.
-If you often wash your dog’s paws after daily walks, then that’s another good way for very quick check-ups.
+If you wash your dog's paws after daily walks, then that's another good way for very quick check-ups.

 What are you looking for?
 Ticks, thorns, infections, seed balls, cuts, blisters, abrasions, and anything out of the ordinary.
 After long walks in the grass, ticks should always be your first concern.

-Ticks always find ways to comfortably lodge themselves deep in between dog’s toes:
+Ticks always find ways to lodge themselves deep in between dog's toes: